Eve Baron

 Biography

-I’ve been teaching at Pratt since 2004 as an adjunct and became chair of the Graduate Center for Planning and the Environment in August, 2016.
-I’ve taught a range of courses at Pratt including Introduction to Planning (for undergraduate architecture students) Studio, Thesis, History and Theory of Planning, Civic Engagement, and Fundamentals of Planning.
-From 2010 to 2013, I was Senior Planner and Policy Analyst at the Pratt Center for Community Development.
+I’ve been teaching at Pratt since 2004 as an adjunct, served as chair of the Graduate Center for Planning and the Environment from 2016 through 2025, and am now an Associate Professor.
+I’ve taught a range of courses at Pratt including Introduction to Planning for undergraduate architecture students and Studio, Advanced Research, Thesis, History and Theory of Planning, Participatory Planning Techniques, Power, Planning and Politics in NYC, and Fundamentals of Planning for graduate students in GCPE.
+From 2010 to 2013, I was the Senior Planner and Policy Analyst at the Pratt Center for Community Development.

 My professional experience spans government, advocacy, technical assistance, and academia.
 My career interests are in participatory planning; planning process; community-based planning; community development; civic infrastructure; participatory budgeting; equity-based planning; land use; low-cost housing; gentrification and displacement; experiential and service learning; and participatory action research.